support@kaust.edu.sa

 Each examination is 25 minutes long, consists of 12 multiple choice questions, and are taken one after the other in the week before the semester formally starts.
 All examinations are taken online using your KAUST Blackboard account.

-In what follows, an outline of the material covered in each of these examinations is given in the document and below.
+In the following sections, you can find an outline of the material covered in each of these examinations.

 Engineering Mathematics